What is an incisional hernia?

-An incisional hernia occurs when tissue pushes through a weak area in the abdominal wall at the site of a previous surgical incision, usually through a scar from earlier surgery.
+An incisional hernia occurs when tissue pushes through a weak area in the abdominal wall at the site of a former surgical incision, usually through a scar from earlier surgery.
 This incision may have been made to access an internal organ, such as during an appendectomy or a caesarean section.

 An incisional hernia is different from a recurrent hernia.
 After the original operation, the surgeon closes the layers of the abdominal wall with stitches.
 In some cases, this closure does not heal properly, weakens over time, or comes apart, allowing a hernia to develop.

-How common are Incisional Hernias?
+How common are incisional hernias?

 Remarkably common, really.
 It is estimated that at least 12-15% of abdominal surgery / operations lead to an incisional hernia.